-Policy/standard be regarded as appropriate, and others which may be regarded as inappropriate.

-- 13.9 The principles in the Statement are intended not only to safeguard children from harm but also to ensure that staff or students are not put in a position where their conduct or integrity can be questioned.
-In the case of a contractor, failure to follow the Statement may result in the termination of their contract. - 13.10 Under 18 codes of practice to be followed for online safety response to sexual misconduct: - Sharing nudes and semi-nudes: how to respond to an incident (overview) (updated March 2024) GOV.UK - Child online safety: Protecting children from online sexual exploitation and abuse GOV.UK
+- 13.7 The Institute has also drawn up a Statement of Good Practice for staff and students who encounter children as part of their work for the Institute.
+The Statement (Appendix 2) sets out examples of behaviour towards children which may be regarded as appropriate, and others which may be regarded as inappropriate. - 13.8 The principles in the Statement are intended not only to safeguard children from harm but also to ensure that staff or students are not put in a position where their conduct or integrity can be questioned.
+In the case of a contractor, failure to follow the Statement may result in the termination of their contract. - 13.9 Under 18 codes of practice to be followed for online safety response to sexual misconduct: - Sharing nudes and semi-nudes: how to respond to an incident (overview) (updated March 2024) GOV.UK - Child online safety: Protecting children from online sexual exploitation and abuse GOV.UK